MMZK1526/doc-jan-haskell/README.md

 | 2016 | `:m Test Year2016.Exam`                                                          |
 | 2015 | `:m Test Year2015.Exam`                                                          |
 | 2014 | `:m Test Year2014.Exam`                                                          |

+### Tests Since 2024

+The tests since 2024 are presented in a different format.
+They are now in the form of a cabal package, and each test has its own cabal package.
+I have copied the original packages into the repo under folders "Year20XX".
+To interact with them, run `cabal repl` either in the root directory or in the folder of the test you want to explore.
+Then you can load the modules and test the functions as usual.

+## Test Suite

+Run `cabal test all` to run the test suites.
+The test suites before 2024 are made by myself, while later Haskell tests have their own test suites.